 Online tutoring is a growing trend that gives students the flexibility to learn on their own time schedule.
 However, the industry is growing at such a rapid pace that there's a wide gap in quality from one service to the next.
 Taking the time to research a company before opening your wallet can save you money in the long run.

 Common Misconceptions About Online Tutoring

 Deciding which tutor is the best fit for your child can be a challenge.
 This is especially true the first time you try online tutoring since you may not know what to expect.
-After studying a number of consumer questions at Skype in the classroom, it's easy to see that there are a few common misconceptions about online tutoring.
+It's easy to see that there are a few common misconceptions about online tutoring.